inEXASCALE/pychop/README.md

 ### Contributing
 We welcome contributions in any form!
 Assistance with documentation is always welcome.
 To contribute, feel free to open an issue or please fork the project make your changes and submit a pull request.
 We will do our best to work through any issues and requests.

+### Acknowledgement
+Any forms of contributions are welcomed.
+Our documents are still in progress; feel free to pull request and submit issues for suggestions.
+Before contributing code, we suggest to contact the maintainers.
+The contact information of maintainers can be found in  [MaintainerList](https://github.com/chenxinye/mhodlr/blob/main/maintainerList).

 ### References

 [1] Nicholas J. Higham and Srikara Pranesh, Simulating Low Precision Floating-Point Arithmetic, SIAM J. Sci.
 Comput., 2019.